wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/sdk.md

 When a plugin is unloaded because of a user action (ex: logout), this listener `app.onPluginUnLoaded()` will be called.
 Other listeners will be disabled when unloaded.
 To prevent side effects, it's important to remove any watcher added in the initializing phase.

+When the user logs in again, the `backgroundScript` will be loaded again, please make sure to release everything in `onPluginUnLoaded`.

 :::info
 If you're using a **background script**, it's important to close any WebSocket or listeners at this cycle of the plugin.
 :::